<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Here’s the summarised version:

-You’re not obligated to keep using the existing supplier once you’ve moved in.
-You can shop around for a better deal by researching other suppliers and tariffs, or choose a more streamlined approach combining all of your bills into one easy package…
+You don't have to keep using the existing supplier once you’ve moved in.
+You can research other suppliers and tariffs to shop around for the best deal, choose a more streamlined approach combining all of your bills into one easy bills package

 Option A: The DIY switch

-If you’re happy to accept the hassle of managing different suppliers and contracts within your household, you can go for a DIY switch.
+If you’re happy to accept the hassle of managing different suppliers and contracts, you can go for a DIY switch.

 Tenants: Check your tenancy agreement to see if your landlord lists a preferred supplier.
 If your landlord bundles bills into your rental payment, then they get to choose this supplier.
 If you pay your energy bills directly, you’re free to make your own choice.

-It’s considerate to inform your landlord, but remember that it’s well within your rights, and you shouldn’t be charged an exit fee unless it was explicitly included in the terms and conditions of your tenancy.
+You can let your landlord know, but remember it’s well within your rights to switch suppliers, and you shouldn’t be charged an exit fee by your supplier unless it was explicitly included in the terms and conditions of your tenancy.

 Option B: The all-in-one solution